judedaryl/MEAN/README.md

 I've been using this user interface for quite some time now, so for those who aren't yet familiar with this you can check its documentation on the official [semantic-ui site].

-### Install Gulp

-Semantic UI uses gulp to build themed versions of its library.

-    npm install -g gulp

-### Install Semantic UI
+### Install the Out of the box Semantic UI

-Semantic UI is available on npm, we will install semantic inside our assets folder so our folders will look like this
+Semantic UI is available on npm, we will install semantic through the command line.
+Go back to your angular root folder.
+Also note that semantic ui depends on `jquery` so let's include that too.

-    root > public > homunculi > src > assets > semantic

-Go back to the command line.

-    cd src/assets
+    cd public/homunculi
-    npm install semantic-ui --save
+    npm install semantic-ui-css jquery --save
-    cd semantic/
-    gulp build

-Let's integrate this to our angular project.
+This will install the **out of the box** `semantic-ui` components that we will need inside the node_module folder of our project.
+After this installs let's go ahead and update `.angular-cli.json`

     Open root > public > homunculi > .angular-cli.json